issacdowling/Single-GPU-Passthrough-VM/README.md

 # 1gpupassvm

 ## Prerequesites
 **SOME LATER SCRIPTS REFER TO SDDM BEING YOUR DISPLAY MANAGER, THESE ARE IN THE "HOOKS" SECTION.
 IF YOU DON'T USE SDDM, REMEMBER TO CHANGE IT!
-SAME GOES FOR NANO**
+(I'VE HAD MASSIVE ISSUES WITH GDM, YOU SHOULD PROBABLY JUST USE SDDM) SAME GOES FOR NANO**

 ## Update things
 ```